udeh-gideon/PLP-Python-Dev-wk-1-assign-udeh-gideon/README.md

 - User-friendly input prompts
 - Graceful handling of invalid inputs
 - Prevents division by zero
-- Allows multiple calculations in a single run
-- Option to exit anytime by typing `exit`

 ## 🛠️ How to Use